Genez-io/genezio-landing-page/new-landing/src/posts/visibility-is-half-the-picture.md

 ## How recommendation is actually measured (and why most tools can't)

 Tracking recommendation is structurally different from tracking visibility.
 You can't get a meaningful recommendation rate by running a few prompts and counting how often your brand is named in the answer.
-The answer changes across conversations, across engines, across phrasings, and across the buyer persona doing the asking.
+The answer changes across conversations, across engines, across phrasings, and across the buyer persona doing the asking—which is why [multi-turn conversation simulation](/blog/four-agents-four-questions/) is required.

 Three things have to be in place for recommendation tracking to mean anything.